-RSPCA inspectors investigate complaints about animal cruelty, rescue animals for bad environments and provide medical treatment.
+RSPCA inspectors investigate complaints about animal cruelty, rescue animals from bad environments and provide medical treatment.

-If you want to be an RSCPA inspectors, you’ll have to be physically fit, hold a driving licence and also be able to swim 50m fully clothed!
+If you want to be an RSCPA inspector, you’ll have to be physically fit, hold a driving licence and also be able to swim 50m fully clothed!

 Your day-to-day tasks may include:

 All the best vets have amazing veterinary nurses on hand to help them care for sick and injured animals, as they provide assistance and support throughout check-ups and procedures.